BellaMrx/Basics_of_React/README.md

  <img src="images/React_Start.png" width="900">

- Before starting with VS code, it is best to change the file format so that the code is garbled.
+Before starting with VS code, it is best to change the file format so that the code is not mutilated.
 Simply click on it and enter a different format:

  <img src="images/React_changeFormat.PNG" width="500">